nikothomas/windchime/README.md

 3. Add it to your PATH

 Alternatively, you can:
-1. Download the latest release manually from the [releases page](https://github.com/nik/windchime/releases)
+1. Download the latest release manually from the [releases page](https://github.com/nikothomas/windchime/releases)
 2. Extract it and place it in a directory in your PATH

-> **Note:** For other platforms (e.g., Linux ARM64), you'll need to build from source using `cargo build --release`.
+> **Note:** For other platforms, you'll need to build from source.
+See the [Contributing](#contributing) section for development setup instructions.

 ## Usage